• Skip to primary navigation

 • Milk: use any milk that you like.
 I like to use coconut milk because it has a perfectly creamy, rich texture but you can use other milks such as almond milk, cashew milk, oat milk, or soy milk.

-Step 1:
+Step one:

 First, add all of the ingredients to a bowl or mason jar and stir well to combine.

-Step 2:
+Step two:

-Step 3:
+Step three:

-A jar of overnight oats with protein powder topped with blueberries and raspberries
+A jar of overnight oats with protein powder topped with blueberries and raspberries.

 • You can eat these overnight oats cold or heat them before serving.